 This sweet, affectionate position is definitely one of the coziest, most lovey-dovey on our list.
 One partner sleeps on their back, while the other sleeps with their head on their partner’s chest with an arm and leg wrapped around them, snuggling into them with a leg hug.

 Ah, the classic spoon.
-One of the most well-known and intimate couple sleeping positions out there, leading to long-standing “Big Spoon or Little Spoon?” debate.
+One of the most well-known and intimate couples sleeping positions out there, leading to the long-standing “Big Spoon or Little Spoon?” debate.
 Which side are you on?